budden/semdict/doc/about.md

 # What is here?

-There are «Sign up» functionality, cookie based stateful sessions which are stored in the database.
+There are «Sign up» functionality, cookie based stateful sessions which are stored in the sddb.
 Session key is used to authenticate logged in user.
 Sign up page sends a registration confirmation E-mail with a confirmation key.